 A mug plate is a great option for those of you that live at your desk; it’s small, compact, and costs only a few bucks.
 Most have an AC Adapter or a USB cable to heat the plate, which in turn will keep your coffee piping hot for hours.
 The above-pictured Hot Cookie USB Cup warmer can be found here at Amazon.

 7. Use Metal Coffee Beans

 As strange as these metal coffee beans look, they actually do work at keeping coffee warm.
 The metal beans are called Coffee Joulies, and once submerged inside of your coffee, they will start to absorb the heat; when they’ve warmed up, they will help to keep coffee hot for an extended amount of time.

 To make Coffee Joulies even more efficient, you can preheat them before dropping them into your mug of coffee.
 Don t worry about swallowing the metal objects as they’re bigger than they look, in fact, they’re the size of soup spoons!
 Find these at Amazon here.

 8. Use A Scarf Or A Glove

-If all else fails simply use a scarf or a glove to wrap around your coffee cup to help keep in the heat (it’s cheaper than the cup sleeve!).
-It's not the best solution, but it should give you a quick way to keep your coffee hot for an hour or more, even when you are out in the wilderness.
+If all else fails, simply use a scarf or a glove to wrap around your coffee cup to help keep in the heat (it’s cheaper than the cup sleeve!).
+It’s not the best solution, but it should give you a fast way to keep your coffee hot for an hour or more, even when you are out in the wilderness.

-If you're are out in the sticks and still want great tasting coffee you should check out our tips on how to make a coffee travel kit so you can enjoy hot coffee anywhere.
+If you are out in the sticks and still want great-tasting coffee, you should check out our tips on how to make a coffee travel kit so you can enjoy hot coffee anywhere.